National Center for Women's Health

 Premature birth also necessitates prolonged hospital stays for the baby, thus affecting the baby's early infancy environment.
 While neonatal intensive care units are capable and the baby's survival is good (especially after the 28th week), having a baby in intensive care decreases the ability of the parents to bond with the newborn and their ability to provide the newborn with the needed love and affection.
 Moreover, intensive care nursery is expensive.

 For these reasons, a pregnancy should be maintained as long as possible (so long as everything else is normal).
-The Pope Paul VI Institute has introduced a Prematurity Prevention Program based on 20 years of research.
+The Saint Paul VI Institute has introduced a Prematurity Prevention Program based on 20 years of research.
 While the national preterm birth rate is approximately 10 percent, the prematurity birth rate at the Pope Paul VI Institute is less than 4 percent.
 This is the result of an aggressive and pro-active management program.

 Identifying Risk Factors